 Driving in Canada

-Driving in Canada might be quite different from driving in the USA.
-In Canada people drive on the right hand side of the road.
-Canadian roads are quite long and therefore always carry food and water with you while traveling long distances.
+Canadian roads are quite long (Canada is a country that spans six time zones!) and therefore always carry food and water with you while traveling long distances.
 Accidents due to fatigue and drowsiness are common.

 Winter travel can be dangerous due to heavy snowfalls and hazardous icy conditions.
 Some roads and bridges are subject to periodic winter closures.
-Snow tires are required in some Provinces.

 Signs and symbols are very similar to those used in most countries around the world, so they display symbols instead of text.
 In Quebec, most of the signs are in French only, so in certain areas knowledge of French can be important.